All Episodes

 How are you?

-I um I will not he and I are practicing social distancing by doing calls together, but never in the same city.
+He and I are practicing social distancing by doing calls together, but never in the same city.

-Go so tell I want to hear about this.
+So I want to hear about this.

 Yeah.

-Well, I was raised in a single parent household, mired in poverty.
+Well, I was raised in a single-parent household, mired in poverty.

 My mother was a nurse's aide, the lowest part of the food chain in the hospital.

-She changed bedpans and flipped patients for 16 hours a day and she was come home and she wanted two things in life.
+She changed bedpans and flipped patients for 16 hours a day, and she was come home, and she wanted two things in life.

-She wanted her boys to become successful, and she always wanted to know, wanted us to know that the way forward is work, hard work and integrity.
+She wanted her boys to become successful, and she always wanted to know, wanted us to know, that the way forward is work, hard work, and integrity.

 So she worked 16 hours a day to make sure we had a model in the house of hard work.

-She couldn't get a better job, but she wanted to always have a job, and that stuck with me.
+She couldn't get a better job, but she wanted to always have a job.

-I was a freshman in high school.
+Frankly, I was a freshman in high school.

 I failed Spanish and English.